 d.
-In response to an HLB Detection - All properties within a 250-meter radius of the detection site are treated. - A NOT is issued. - All host plants found to be infected with HLB are destroyed. - o Infected host plants are removed and destroyed by mechanical means. - A Proclamation of an Emergency Program (PEP) is issued. - A public meeting is held at least once per year.
+In response to an HLB Detection

+- All properties within a 250-meter radius of the detection site are treated. - A NOT is issued for HLB positive tree detections and ACP detections that are positive for the bacteria that causes HLB. - All host plants found to be infected with HLB are destroyed. - o Infected host plants are removed and destroyed by mechanical means. - A Proclamation of an Emergency Program (PEP) is issued for HLB positive tree detections. - A public meeting is held at least once per year.

-2. Treatment Methodology The treatment protocol consists of both a foliar and a systemic insecticide.
+2. Treatment Methodology

+The treatment protocol consists of both a foliar and a systemic insecticide.
 The foliar Insecticide is used for immediate reduction of the adult population in order to prevent the adults from dispersal.
 The systemic insecticide is a soil treatment used to kill the sedentary nymphs and provide long term protection against reinfestation.
 Treatment frequency is dependent on the insecticide applied and severity of the infestation.
 Treatments will end no later than two years after the last psyllid detection in the treatment area.

 CPDPD uses registered pesticides and follows the label directions.
-The treatment protocol may be adjusted to use only the foliar or the systemic insecticide to allow for mitigations in special situations. a.
-Foliar Treatment Tempo® SC Ultra (cyfluthrin) is a pyrethroid contact insecticide.
+The treatment protocol may be adjusted to use only the foliar or the systemic insecticide to allow for mitigations in special situations.

+a.
+Foliar Treatment

+Tempo® SC Ultra (cyfluthrin) is a pyrethroid contact insecticide.
 Treatment initially occurs once, and subsequent applications may occur for up to three times annually if additional psyllids are detected.
-This material is applied to the foliage of all host plants using hydraulic spray or hand spray equipment. b.
-Soil Treatment A systemic soil application is made using either Merit® 2F or CoreTectTM.
+This material is applied to the foliage of all host plants using hydraulic spray or hand spray equipment.

+b.
+Soil Treatment

+A systemic soil application is made using either Merit® 2F or CoreTectTM.